-This track can get very muddy and slippery after rain making it challenging to get through.
-During and after a storm the road may be impassable, even with a four-wheel-drive vehicle.
-As always, check road conditions before departing.
-Once over the magnificent Abano pass (don’t miss the wild flowers and keep an eye out for the cloud cover) the journey gets more exciting, depending on the previous winter that is.
-In the summer of 2008 the road cut through the previous winter’s snow approx 4 meters deep, and that was in July.
-In the summer of 2009 there was a period in late July when the rain fall made part of the road impassable for a while but this is not uncommon.
-The road will always dry out you might just be held up for a couple of days.
-In any case, driving 4WD is recommended due to uneven surface.
+At this elevation, it is the highest drivable mountain pass in the Caucasus.
+It is only open during the summer months from around May to October (depending on weather conditions).
+It needs constant attention, and there are many emergency callouts to clear landslides or spots where the road has slipped away.
+Landslips are a problem and can close the road for days.
+Due to weather and road conditions, especially in the mountains, caution is required.
+Once over the magnificent Abano Pass (don’t miss the wildflowers and keep an eye out for the cloud cover), the journey gets more exciting, depending on the previous winter.
+In the summer of 2008, the road cut through the previous winter’s snow approximately 4 meters deep, and that was in July.
+In the summer of 2009, there was a period in late July when the rainfall made part of the road impassable for a while, but this is not uncommon.
+The road will always dry out; you might just be held up for a couple of days.

 Is Abano Pass challenging?